rgleason/dashboard_tactics_pi/README.md

 ### License

 The project is licensed under the terms of the GPL v3.
-Parts of the project is derived from and licensed under MIT license.
+The networked parts of the project are derived from and licensed under MIT license.